 6 - Leaving for the ceremony

-Once everyone’s ready and you’ve got those final moments before it’s time to head to wherever your ceremony will be; this is the perfect time to get some candid shots.
-If you’re fortunate enough to have your father walk you down the isle or want a father-of-the-bride reaction moment, this is a great time to get some photos with your father, or bridesmaids and family members; essentially whoever you’ll have around you on the morning of your wedding.
+Once everyone's ready and you've got those final moments before it's time to head to wherever your ceremony will be, this is the perfect time to get some candid shots.
+If you're fortunate enough to have your father walk you down the aisle or want a father-of-the-bride reaction moment, this is a great time to get some photos with your father.

 7 - The ceremony venue/guests arriving

-Everyone you’ve invited to your wedding is there for one common reason above all else: they’re special to you and your partner and you’re special to them so having your photographer get some natural photos of guests arriving and mingling makes for some great memories for you to cherish later on.
-You’ll also want your photographer to get images of the decor and details of your ceremony such as flowers, seating arrangements and the like for you to remember the dream wedding you planned in full detail later on.
-(We personally LOVE these photos at Euphorie, it lets us really see the little details of what our Real Brides have chosen to represent them on their wedding day!).
-Also, don’t forget to get both a photo of the wedding program and also to keep a few extras as mementos for later.
+Everyone you've invited to your wedding is there for one common reason above all else: they're unique to you and your partner, and you're special to them.
+Having your photographer get some natural photos of guests arriving and mingling makes for some great memories for you to cherish later on.
+You'll also want your photographer to get images of the decor and details of your ceremony, such as flowers, seating arrangements, and the like, for you to remember the dream wedding you planned in full detail later on.
+(We LOVE these photos at Euphorie, it lets us see the little details of what our Real Brides have chosen to represent them on their wedding day!).
+Also, don't forget to get both a photo of the wedding program and keep a few extras as mementos for later.

 8 - Walks down the aisle

-Depending on who you have in your wedding and how you’ve structured it to run, you can have quite a few loved ones walking down the aisle prior to yourself.
-If you’ve got your partners family/your family, groomsmen and bridesmaids, flower girls and ring boys, getting photos of all of these special people is something you’ll want to be sure to capture as well as your own beautiful walk down the aisle as well.
-(Your partners reaction is definitely one you’ll want captured for you too!)
+Depending on who you have in your wedding and how you've structured it to run, you can have quite a few loved ones walking down the aisle before yourself.
+If you've got your partner's family/your family, groomsmen, and bridesmaids, flower girls, and ring boys, getting photos of all of these special people is something you'll want to be sure to capture as well as your beautiful walk down the aisle as well.
+(Your partner's reaction is one you'll want to be caught for you too!)

-This one should definitely be another ‘obvious’ one but nonetheless, it’s something you won’t want to miss; the first kiss.
-This will likely be the moment you’ll remember as the final point of sealing the deal on your nuptials and it’s so heart warming to look back on that specific moment along with the exchanging of the rings.
+This one should be another 'obvious' one, but it's something you won't want to miss; the first kiss.
+This will likely be the moment you'll remember as the final point of sealing the deal on your wedding, and it's so heartwarming to look back on that specific moment along with the exchanging of the rings.